sentioxyz/docs/how-to-guides-by-examples/data-collection/working-with-different-chains/evm-chains/handling-factory-contract.md

+---
-# Handling Factory Contract
+title: Handling Factory Contract
+categorySlug: how-to-guides-by-examples
+parentDocSlug: evm-chains
+hidden: false
+---

 In many cases, there is a factory contract that is responsible to create multiple actual contracts.
 The typical example is [UniswapV3Factory](https://github.com/Uniswap/v3-core/blob/main/contracts/UniswapV3Factory.sol#L50), every time a pool is created, an `PoolCreated` event is emitted.

-In this case, you could use [dynamic-processor-creation.md](../../../developer-guides/sdk-guide/dynamic-processor-creation.md "mention")to handle this case.
+In this case, you could use [dynamic-processor-creation](dynamic-processor-creation "mention")to handle this case.
 In this very concrete uniswap case, you'd first create a factory processor to track `PoolCreated` event:

 ```typescript
 UniswapFactoryProcessor.bind({address: '0x1F98431c8aD98523631AE4a59f267346ea31F984'})